 As a parent desiring to enroll my child in a Catholic school, I accept this Memorandum of Understanding.
-I pledge support for the Catholic identity and mission of this school and by enrolling my child I commit myself to uphold all the principles and policies that govern a Catholic school.
+I pledge support for the Catholic identity and mission of this school, and by enrolling my child, I commit myself to uphold all the principles and policies that govern a Catholic school including the Mandatory Random Drug Testing Policy.
+Student and Parent//Guardian accept and agree to each of the following:

-I have read the entire contents of the 2019-2020 Student/Parent Handbook and accept the policies, regulations, directives, and procedures contained in the Handbook and agree to abide by them.
+I have read the entire contents of the 2020-2021 Student/Parent Handbook and accept the policies, regulations, directives, and procedures contained in the Student/Parent Handbook.